Friday, 14 August 2020

 Femicide and rape of women remains both endemic and epidemic.

-Every year - tens of thousands of mainly brown and black women die from easily preventable birth complications - often related to nutritional deficiencies.
+Every year, tens of thousands of mainly brown and black women die from easily preventable birth complications – often related to nutritional deficiencies.

 Untold numbers of foetuses are aborted, and neonates are killed, because they are biologically female.

-All over the world at this very moment thousands of women of colour are walking a total of thousands of kilometres to fetch and carry water to keep themselves and their family alive.In Yemen, at this very moment, almost an entire population is on the verge of starvation and the first and worst hit – as always – are women and children.
+All over the world at this very moment, thousands of women of colour are walking a total of thousands of kilometres to fetch and carry water to keep themselves and their family alive.

 I am – as I've always been – committed to the right of all people to live in ways that make them secure, happy and fulfilled.
-But there are always provisos, conditions, and restrictions on what people may do because life's a series of compromises.
+But there are always provisos, conditions, and restrictions on what people may do because life is a series of compromises.
 The problem for many of the children of the imperial bubble is they've been conditioned to not acknowledge that – compromise is always for the other.

 Stripped of all its ephemera, sanded down to its naked essentials, we live in a rigidly stratified and increasingly dangerous world dominated by what all sane and sensible people know to be, essentially destructive institutions which, and individuals who, use all manner of overt and covert devices and strategies to keep the mass of people compliant and divided.
-The more atomised we are, the better the elites and their high ranking servants like it, as long as we keep consuming and doing their bidding.

-In such a world, which is made even more dangerous by the rise of right-wing authoritarianism, if trans people are the most vulnerable and marginalised of minorities, their only safe space is within a broad, strong, progressive alliance but trans issues have become the most polarising and divisive of that alliance of any I've ever seen.
+In such a world, which is made even more dangerous by the rise of right-wing authoritarianism, if trans people are the most vulnerable and marginalised of minorities, their only safe space is within a broad, strong, progressive alliance, but trans issues have become the most polarising and divisive of that alliance of any I've ever seen.

 Who benefits from such deep and acrimonious divisions?
 Not women and not genuine trans people.